A localization-delocalization transition for nonhomogeneous random matrices

 \subsection{Outline}

 This paper is organized as follows.
-We begin in section~\ref{sec:unitsphere} by elucidating the delocalization properties of uniform random vectors in $\mathbb{S}^{N-1}$.
 In section~\ref{sec:loc}, we prove the localized regime of Theorem~\ref{thm:transition}.
 The basis of the proof is to show, using subgaussian estimates, that the existence of a delocalized approximate top eigenvector implies $\|X_N\|=O(\sqrt{d})$; consequently, no delocalized approximate top eigenvector can exist in the regime where $\|X_N\|\sim \sqrt{\log N}\gg\sqrt{d}$.

 The remainder of the paper is devoted to the delocalized regime.
 The basic idea of the proof is to construct an approximate top eigenvector by taking a random superposition of many exact eigenvectors near the edge of the spectrum.
 In order to show such a vector is delocalized, we must establish that even though each exact eigenvector may be localized, the subspace spanned by sufficiently many of these eigenvectors is delocalized in an appropriate sense (in particular, this rules out that the exact eigenvectors are all simultaneously localized in a small subset of the coordinates).
 In section~\ref{sec:subspace}, we first explain what property of a linear subspace is needed to ensure that it contains delocalized vectors.
 We then show in section~\ref{sec:deloc} that this property is indeed satisfied for an appropriate eigenspace of $X_N$; this is accomplished by approximating the projection matrix of the eigenspace in terms of the resolvent, whose behavior is goverened by a mesoscopic form of the semicircle law.
 Combining all the above ingredients concludes the proof of Theorem \ref{thm:transition}.